grrazzlle/googlebooks/README.md

   ## Description

-  This application allows you to search and save books to a list, as well as provides information about the books and a link for where to purchase the book
+  A React-based Google Books Search app.
+This application uses Node, Express and MongoDB so that users can save books to review or purchase later.

   Click [here](https://secret-bastion-61573.herokuapp.com/) to try out the application